-To be considered for credit or exemptions you must submit a complete application to firstname.lastname@example.org.
+To be considered for external credit or exemptions you must submit a complete application form.
 A complete application means all of the following documents are included and submitted before the deadline.

 - An official transcript (scanned in colour, not required if courses were completed at ANU)

-- If your previous study was not at ANU you will need to submit a Course Details Form and course outlines from your previous institution/s.
+- If your previous study was not at ANU you will need to submit course outlines from your previous institution/s.
 The course outlines can either be the web links or colour scanned copies of official course outlines/syllabus' including:

 - Detailed course description (course outline)

 - Detailed list of topics covered

 - Prerequisites including the outlines or descriptions of those prerequisite courses

 - The ANU course code which you believe this course qualifies you for (for example, you would like to apply for credit from FINM7006 on the basis of you having completed [insert course] in your prior studies)

 Please note: we are not able to accept unofficial documents, such as information copied from a website and pasted into a word document.

 If documents are written in a language other than English, the document must be accompanied by an official and complete English translation.
 The College will only accept documents translated by a certified translator from the National Accreditation Authority for Translators & Interpreters (NAATI).

 All documents written in a language other than English must be provided in their original language, and also translated into English.